bitcoinerlab/web/src/guides/miniscriptVault.md

 1. We derive the public key for the unvaulting wallet using the unvault master node and the specified derivation path.
 The unvaulting wallet is the one that can be used to spend the locked UTXO after the timelock expires.

-2. We replace the `@unvaultKey` and `@emergencyKey` placeholders in the `wshExpression` with their appropriate key expressions.
-The `wshExpression` is a structured format that describes the rules and conditions required to spend an output in a transaction.
+2. We replace the `@unvaultKey` and `@emergencyKey` placeholders in the `wshDescriptor` with their appropriate key expressions.
+The `wshDescriptor` is a structured format that describes the rules and conditions required to spend an output in a transaction.
 This format is called a **Bitcoin descriptor** and is specified in the [Bitcoin Core documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).

 3. We create a new descriptor object with the updated expression.